vincoss/Avr-Samples/src/MakeFileProjectSample/Readme.txt

 # Readme

-Make file configuration to build the .c files from 'src' folder and changing makefile output directory for *.o files.
+Makefile configuration updated to build the .c files from 'src' folder and changing makefile output directory for *.o files.